 León is an interesting city to walk around, but it’s always better to have a guide!
 I happened to find a new company that offers free walking tours every morning so I signed up.
 Here’s my experience on the free Leon City tour.

-Leon is an interesting city to walk around, but it’s always better to have a guide!
-I happened to find a new company that offers free walking tours every morning so did the tour on Thursday.
 The tour lasted 90 minutes and covered the centre of the city.
-I learned more about the history of the city, the country and some of the murals depicting these stories.
-On the tour with me were a Canadian couple and 3 Germans.
+I learned more about the history of the city and the country and saw some of the murals depicting these stories.
+On the tour with me were a Canadian couple and 3 Germans, which is not surprising!
 Germans and Canadians are the most common tourists in Nicaragua right now.

-Sebastian also provided us a lot of history of the revolutionary movement, the Sandinistas, the U.S. vs. U.S.S.R, and the demonstrations that led to the deaths of students and innocents in the city of León.
-Nicaragua suffered a lot through those years, and the pain and struggles, and hope for peace and recovery, is evidenced in a lot of the murals around the city.
+Sebastian also taught us a lot of history of the revolutionary movement, the Sandinistas, the U.S. vs. U.S.S.R, and the demonstrations that led to the deaths of students and innocents in the city of León.
+Nicaragua suffered a lot through those years, this region especially.
+The pain, struggles, and hope for peace and recovery, is evidenced in a lot of the murals around the city.

 He highlighted this mural –